jacktan130802/old.jacktan130802.github.io/README.md

   Raspberry pi has to be configured properly before use

 Running jacktan130802.github.io will not give errors as the python file are absent.
-To run the complete file, run the full zip file (not uploaded as of now)
+To run the complete file, run the full zip file webapp folder (not uploaded as of now)